Find us at Lower Library 27 (virtual 2020-21), M-F 9am to 4pm

 Our Academic and Career Advisors have gathered these resources to help you reframe a difficult experience--be it personal, academic, professional, or even something larger such as a change to your life goals.
 There are many student services and on-campus advocates to assist you.
 Reaching out and connecting with others will help you move forward.

 Growth Mindset is a worldview that says people's talents grow and change based on their persistence and the opportunities they have to succeed.
 This is often contrasted with fixed mindset, in which people think there's nothing they can do to improve their innate skills and areas of weakness.
-The Academic and Career Advising Center believes passionately in teaching Growth Mindset to enable all students to thrive.
+The Academic and Career Advising Center believes passionately in teaching Growth Mindset to enable all students to thrive as well as directly mentoring students in their growth.
+Research shows that students who have had seven or more meaningful mentor relationships during college are three times more likely to say college was a rewarding experience.

 At HSU’s Academic and Career Advising Center, we think of failure as part of the human learning process.
 When we strive to achieve new goals or learn new things that are difficult for us, no one attains mastery right away -- and yet, most students experience intense societal pressure to succeed and believe that “failure is not an option.”
 So when it happens, then what?